Jack-Walton/jack-walton.github.io/AXS/navigate_app.md

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/navigate_app_main_annotated.jpg"
   alt="An annotated picture of the app navigation"  width="250"/>

 Select the circle button at the top of the app to access your **profile** screen.
-You can select the buttons at the bottom of the app to access the **search**, **your events**, and **ticket resale** screens.
+You can select the buttons at the bottom of the App to access the **search**, **your events**, and **ticket resale** screens.

 >**Note**
 >
 >The **profile** button is hidden when you scroll down the **search** screen.
-Scroll back to the top of the app to view the button.
+Scroll back to the top of the App to view the button.

 See the sections below to learn more about each screen.

 ## Profile

 Access the **profile** screen to view your notifications, order history, settings, or help pages.
-At the very top of this screen, you can access your **AXS Mobile ID**.
+At the top of this screen, you can access your **AXS Mobile ID**.
 You will use this QR code to verify your identity at events.

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/navigate_app_profile_1.jpg"
   alt="The top of the profile screen"  width="250"/>

 From the **Quick Access** section, you can view your notifications and order history.
 These options help you stay up to date on any events you plan to attend, or see the details of the events you have attended.

 From the **Settings** section, you can turn location services on or off, change your home location, and update other settings.
 Select **Account Settings** to update your personal information, password, or payment methods.
-Select **App Settings** to adjust the appearance of the app.
+Select **App Settings** to adjust the appearance of the App.
 You can also change your **Cookie Preferences** and **Notification Settings**.

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/navigate_app_profile_2.jpg"
   alt="The Settings section of the profile screen"  width="250"/>

 The **Help & More** section links you to AXS support if you have any further questions.
-Below this section, you can select **Log Out** to sign out of the app.
+Below this section, you can select **Log Out** to sign out of the App.

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/navigate_app_profile_3.jpg"
   alt="The Log Out button"  width="250"/>